This rocket's for you: NASA might sell naming rights to boost exploration

-Could the Coke-Cola Launch System one day blast off from Kennedy Space Center, carrying a NASA Orion capsule brought to you by Uber?
+MELBOURNE, Fla. – Could the Coca-Cola Launch System one day blast off from Kennedy Space Center, carrying a NASA Orion capsule brought to you by Uber?
 Will a crew soon fly to the Outback Space Station, link up to the Home Depot docking port and float into the Merck Laboratory Module to perform experiments?
 How about a McDonald's moon base?

 If NASA chief Jim Bridenstine gets his way, all of that could be possible.